-Malliard Redwoods is a patch of old-growth redwood upland.
-There are no trails in this park and really nothing of interest other than some mid-sized redwoods from the road.
+A patch of old-growth redwood upland with no trails and really nothing of interest other than the mid-sized redwoods that can be seen from the road.

 The southernmost redwood park on the Eel River features a rather mundane redwood grove of small to mid-sized trees.
 No trails or other facilities.